b-yukky/space-invader-ai/README.md

 # IAT-project Space Invader

 This project was realized within the scope of a school module.
-We had to implement a reinforcement learning algorithm to teach an agent playing the Space Invader game (code provided).
+We had to implement a reinforcement learning algorithm to teach an agent playing the Space Invader game.

 ## Setup